-<DS07> Driver Station Carrier - The Driver Station carrier's intended use is for organizing and transporting Driver Station components.
+<DS07> Driver Station Carrier - A Team is allowed to bring one (1) Driver Station carrier to the Playing Field.
+The Driver Station carrier's intended use is for organizing and transporting Driver Station components.
 Driver Station carrier constraints are as follows:

 - a.
 Driver Station carrier may not damage Competition provided equipment, the Playing Field, or the venue floor. - b.
 Decorative electronics (including LEDs) are allowed, and they must be powered by a 12V or lower COTS DC battery.
-The smartphone Android Device and REV Driver Hub may not power or control decorative electronics. - c.
-Non-decorative electronics are not allowed. - d.
+The smartphone Android Device and REV Driver Hub may not power or control decorative electronics. - Non-decorative electronics are not allowed. - d.
 The Driver Station carrier must not be a distraction to gameplay, field personnel, Teams, or spectators.

 The intent of this rule is to allow Teams to use a container to store, organize, and transport the Driver Station components.
-The Driver Station carrier rule is not intended to allow carriers that function as or replace a Competition provided Driver Station stand, table, etc.
+The Driver Station carrier rule is not intended to allow carriers that function as a Robot cart or replace a Competition provided Driver Station stand, table, etc.